Friday, August 18, 2023

 ANDY RODRIGUEZ – Eric Watt’s longtime friend and high school and college football teammate and high school basketball teammate earned a varsity letter at Trine University his freshman year.
 After the injury in preseason camp sophomore year at Trine, he served as a student coach for the next three years.
 He said he sat in on all the team defense’s meetings and helped coach defensive backs.
 By the time he was a senior, he found himself coaching all the defensive backs and was participating in the defense’s meetings, day drills, scouting and film sessions.
 He said he found fulfillment in coaching.
 “Coaching saved my life at Trine,” he said, and he decided to stick with it after graduating from Trine with a degree in criminal justice in 2011.

 His first post-graduation stop was Elmhurst (Ill.)
 College, where he served as a graduate assistant helping coach quarterbacks.
 From 2012-15, he secured his first full-time job as defensive backs coach at Olivet (Mich.)
 College, where Dan Simrell went in 2015 to coach quarterbacks after leaving Trine.
 Andy then spent two seasons as defensive coordinator at his high school alma mater, South Newton, in Kentland, Ind., after which he returned to Olivet in 2017 to again coach defensive backs.
-Most recently, he has been coaching defensive backs at West Lafayette (Ind.)
-Harrison High School.
+From 2019-23, he coached defensive backs at West Lafayette (Ind.)
+Harrison High School, and in 2024, he was named head football coach at North Vermillion High school in Cayuga, Ind.
+His team notched an 9-2 record in his first season at the helm, including sole possession of second place in the Wabash River Conference.
 (Photo provided by Eric Watt and is used with permission.)

 JOSIAH SEARS – Franklin College’s offensive coordinator when Kyle Ray played there, Josiah had played prep football at Greenfield (Ind.)
 Central High School after which he joined the Indiana University football team as a walk-on and later earned a scholarship.
 At IU, he was a running back and fullback and was a team captain in his senior year.
 After earning a degree in finance from IU in 2007, he tried out for both the Chicago Bears and Buffalo Bills.